-This course enables students to extend their knowledge of functions.
-Students will investigate and apply properties of polynomial, exponential, and trigonometric functions; continue to represent functions numerically, graphically, and algebraically; develop facility in simplifying expressions and solving equations; and solve problems that address applications of algebra, trigonometry, vectors, and geometry.
-Students will reason mathematically and communicate their thinking as they solve multi-step problems.
-This course prepares students for a variety of college technology programs.
+This course enables you to extend your knowledge of functions.
+You will investigate and apply properties of polynomial, exponential, and trigonometric functions; continue to represent functions numerically, graphically, and algebraically; develop facility in simplifying expressions and solving equations; and solve problems that address applications of algebra, trigonometry, vectors, and geometry.
+You will reason mathematically and communicate your thinking as you solve multi-step problems.
+This course prepares you for a variety of college technology programs.

-Prerequisite: MCF3M1 or MCR3U1
+Prerequisite: MCF3M1